March 13, 2023

 An expert or analyst, when using this reporting in a scenario in which the owner, another expert, or a trier of fact may challenge the data, needs to be careful to understand the composition of the manpower and labor hours.
 When an expert presents a graph showing weekly direct labor hours over the life of the project, the expert should and will likely be questioned on the composition of the hours.
 Do they include fire watch and hole watch, scaffolders, yard staff, etc.?
 Do the direct hours include foremen and superintendents or are those positions considered indirect labor?
 If the data summarizes the labor hours for multiple contractors (e.g., mechanical, electrical, and insulation and coatings) across multiple years, do the contractors report the hours similarly, and were there any changes across time?

-Below, I have briefly described several analyses in which the composition of direct and indirect labor must be well understood, including the considerations above:
+Below, I have briefly described several analyses in which the composition of direct and indirect labor in construction must be well understood, including the considerations above:

 1. Comparisons between planned and actual direct labor.
 One needs to ensure that the planned and actual headcounts and/or labor hours include the same positions.
 For example, if fire watch is included as direct labor in the plan, it should be included in the actuals.